liferay/liferay-docs/discover/portal/articles/user-management/01-users.markdown

 This, of course, requires that Liferay can properly communicate with your SMTP mail server.

-If you're just testing Liferay locally and have not set up a mail server, you can click the Password link to access the Password section of the Add User form to manually set a password for your new user.
+If you have not set up a mail server, you can click the Password link to access the Password section of the Add User form to manually set a password for your new user.
 Enter the new password twice.

 ![Figure 3: Enter the password twice to manually set the password for a user.
 If the Password Policy you're using is configured to allow it, select whether to